intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 without knowledge of the liaison manager, therefore it is generally the responsibility of the receiver to ensure a public record is created.

-Liaison statement that are sent to the IETF without a liaison manager are handled by the IAB.
-Ideally, statements are to a contact point appointed by the IAB to then record and thereby distribute it within the IETF to the right groups and experts.
-This enables a better control to ensure that liaison statement are received by the relevent parties.
+Liaison statements that are sent to the IETF without a liaison manager are generally handled by the IAB.
+Ideally, statements are sent to a contact point appointed by the IAB who record them and further distribute it within the IETF to the right groups and experts.
+This enables a better control to ensure that liaison statement are received by the relevant parties.

-However, it cannot be assured that liaison statements will be sent to the right group or person as sometimes statement are send directly to mailing list or individuals.
-E.g an SDO might send a liaison statement to a specific IETF Area whose Area Director (AD) deems it better handled by one of the WGs, or it might be sent to one WG when it should have gone to another.
+However, it hard to ensure that liaison statements will always be sent to the right group or person, as statements are sometimes sent directly to WG mailing lists or individuals.
+E.g an SDO might send a liaison statement to a specific IETF Area whose Area Director (AD) deems it better handled by one of the WGs, or it might be sent to one WG when it should have gone to a different more relevant one.
-If a liaison statement arrives that appears misdirected, it is recommended to manually forward it to the right groups and inform the liaison manager or IAB such that informal feedback can be provided to the sender for future cases.
+If a liaison statement arrives that appears misdirected, it is recommended to manually forward it to the right groups and inform the liaison manager or the IAB so that informal feedback can be provided to the sender for the future.

 ## Outgoing Liaison Statements from the IETF